 setTimeout vs window.setTimeout

-You’ll notice that the syntax above uses scope.setTimeout
+You’ll notice that the syntax above uses scope.setTimeout.
+Why is this?

 Continue reading JavaScript setTimeout() Function Examples on SitePoint.